In this guide

 So long as you can install a dish with a clear view of the sky, satellite ISPs can deliver speeds up to 30Mb down/6Mb up, to any location in the UK.

 It does have drawbacks though.
-For one, the installation cost is relatively high.
+For starters, the installation cost is relatively high.
 The kit will set you back several hundred pounds (though can be hired instead), and you’ll need an engineer to set it up if the DIY route seems daunting.
 Many packages have a data usage cap too, though some unlimited options are available.

 Perhaps the biggest problem is the very high latency, or lag.
 This will not affect web browsing, email or file transfers but is restrictive for services such as VOIP and video chat, remote desktop access, and online gaming.